 Conclusion

-TSS exhibited a strong positive correlation with both reducing sugars.
-The pH displayed a moderate positive correlation with total sugars.
-A significant inverse relationship was observed between non-reducing sugars and reducing sugars.
-Total sugars exhibited a significant positive correlation with reducing sugars.
-Tartaric acid showed a significant negative correlation with total sugar.
-Pod yield per tree showed weak negative correlations with key quality traits such as TSS and reducing sugars indicating that higher-yielding trees may produce fruits with slightly lower sugar content and acidity.
+The amount of TSS in tamarind fruit pulp exhibited a strong positive correlation with that of both reducing sugars.
+The pH of pulp displayed a moderate positive correlation with total sugar content.
+A significant inverse relationship was observed between non-reducing sugar content and reducing sugar content.
+Total sugar content exhibited a significant positive correlation with reducing sugar content.
+The amount of tartaric acid showed a significant negative correlation with total sugar content.
+Pod yield per tree showed weak negative correlations with key quality traits such as TSS content and reducing sugar content indicating that higher-yielding trees may produce fruits with slightly lower sugar content and acidity.

 Conflicts of interest